 The Healthy Community Collaborative Grant Program aims to build communities and collaboratives that bring together the public and private sector to support the recovery and housing stability of persons experiencing homelessness or at risk of homelessness.

-Texas Veterans + Family Alliance Grant Program
+Texas Veterans and Family Alliance Grant Program

-The Texas Veterans + Family Alliance Grant Program was created to improve the quality of life of Texas veterans and their families by supporting communities across the state to expand availability and access to mental health treatment and services.
+The Texas Veterans and Family Alliance Grant Program was created to improve the quality of life of Texas veterans and their families by supporting communities across the state to expand availability and access to mental health treatment and services.
 Funds are intended to be a catalyst for communities to develop and support sustainable partnerships, collaborative relationships, and coordinated service delivery systems that continue to operate after the life of a grant project.

 Federal Grants